What are Chair Cane and Rattan Reed?

 1920s–Reed Wicker Lamp

-Rattan reed is still used extensively in reproduction and new wicker furniture but is not to be used outdoors exposed to the elements.
+Rattan reed is still used extensively in reproduction and new wicker furniture but is not to be used outdoors and exposed to the elements.
 If you want to have the romantic look and feel of wicker outdoors, then substitute some of the very fine and well-made resin all-weather wicker furniture that’s currently being manufactured.

-RELATED: How-to Care for Your Wicker Furniture
+RELATED: How to Care for Your Wicker Furniture

 Take care of your wicker furniture to preserve, save and protect those old antique and collectible wicker pieces.
 Only use them indoors and keep them out of the sun and in extra dry locations.